 “Damn,” said Nyx.
 “We’ll have to try something else.”
 She walked up to the barrier of bodies, gripped her flashlight between her teeth, and stuck her open hands through the gaps.
 She kept her palms up, fingers spread to show she carried nothing.
 “Weyland, you too,” she muttered around the flashlight.

 The survivor moved forward.
-Weyland’s light was drooping in her mouth, the beam going down, and Nyx’s bounced off the wall so that she was in shadow until she was almost touching them.
+Weyland’s light was drooping in his mouth, the beam going down, and Nyx’s bounced off the wall so that she was in shadow until she was almost touching them.
 She reached out with both sets of forelimbs at once, the delicate grasping limbs and the heavier fighting claws both extended.
 It was a rude gesture, a sign of distrust and a possible prelude to attack.
 Xrrt was on guard before she could stop herself.

 The little sister touched her more sensitive set of foreclaws to Nyx’s outstretched hands, dimpling but not breaking the delicate skin.
 She shuffled back, fearful, and then crept forward again.
 Nyx and Weyland stayed still.
 The sister turned and shuffled off down the corridor, until Xrrt lost sight of her.

 “That could have gone better,” Nyx said, pulling her hands back through the barricade.

 Weyland yanked his hands through the gap, spat his flashlight into his hand, and swung the beam through the darkness.
 “There’s more coming,” he said, as the corridor filled with yellow bodies.